gujor/swift-format-plugin/README.md

 A Swift Package Manager command plugin for [Swift-Format](https://github.com/apple/swift-format).

 No more subjective code formatting discussions.
 Just use the default configuration.
 And you get two space indentation.
-Which is the best one.
-I think. :)
+Which is the best.
+In my opinion. :)

 To use this plugin from another package, add a dependency to it:
 ```swift